Mogeskebede/cicd-pipeline-train-schedule-gradle/README.md

 ## Running the app

+Here’s an advanced version of your email with improved tone and structure:

+---

+**Subject:** Request for Clarification on Data Center Isolation and Alerts for AIT-72719

+Dear Team,

+We would like to inform you that AIT-72719 has been fully onboarded to the OpenShift Container Platform.
+However, we recently learned about a planned data center isolation for *iseast26*.
+Our services are currently running in *useast26* and *uscentral12* within the Production environment.

+Unfortunately, the CAPI team was not notified of this upcoming event.
+This raises concerns about whether our AIT is accurately reflected as fully onboarded in your system.

+We kindly request your guidance on the following:
+1. **Alerting Mechanism**: How can we ensure that we receive timely notifications about such events in the future?
+2. **Impact Assessment**: Could you please clarify the potential impact of the *iseast26* data center isolation on our services?

+Your prompt response will help us take the necessary actions to minimize any disruptions.

+Thank you for your attention to this matter.

+Best regards,
+[Your Name]
+CAPI Team

 It is not necessary to run this app locally in order to complete the learning activities, but if you wish to do so you will need a local installation of npm.
 Begin by installing the npm dependencies with:

     npm install